Adarsh0007/ghl-assignement/README.md

 1. Add the new field type to the `FieldRenderer` component
 2. Update the configuration files to use the new field type
 3. Add appropriate styling for dark/light themes
+4. Include accessibility attributes and keyboard navigation

 ### Modifying Layout
-1. Edit `public/config/layout.json` to change section order
+1. Edit `src/config/layout.json` to change section order
 2. Add or remove sections as needed
 3. Configure section properties for desired behavior

+### API Configuration
+1. Modify `src/services/baseApiService.js` for custom API endpoints
+2. Update caching strategies in `src/services/cacheService.js`
+3. Configure middleware in service classes

 ### Styling Changes
 1. Modify Tailwind classes in components